mdelmain/MVC-MVNedlPt/README.md

 # 14 Model-View-Controller

 ## Description
-For the module 14 assignment I built an blog style site using JavaScript and handlebars.
+For the module 14 assignment I built a blog style site using JavaScript and handlebars.
 The user login information, blog posts and comments are stored in a MYSQL database.
 The application uses Sequelize to connect to the database and users can create, update, and delete their blog posts.

-URL of deployed application:
+URL of deployed application: https://hidden-basin-84436.herokuapp.com/

 ## Installation
 N/A